The best air quality monitors for 2024, according to experts

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Nothing beats a breath of fresh air, but air can be contaminated by chemicals, soot, wildfire smoke, and other forest fire byproducts, making an air quality monitor a valuable tool.
 Even those with the best noses can have difficulty telling how good their local air is, especially with odorless gasses and “Volatile Organic Compounds” (VOCs) from products or processes lurking, so what are you to do?
-You could call in an air quality professional … or you can begin to do your own tracking with one of our picks for best air quality monitors.
+You could call in an air quality professional … or you can begin to do your own tracking with our best overall pick, the Temtop M2000 2nd, or one of our other picks for best air quality monitors.

-How we selected the best air quality monitors
+How we chose the best air quality monitors

 The best air quality monitors: Reviews & Recommendations